Installing the toolbox

 Work directory

-A typical kubernetes scenario is: Akamas running from inside a namespace and customer application running from inside another namespace.
-In such a scenario you will probably need to create an Akamas workflow (running from akamas namespace) that applies a new configuration on the customer application (running in customer namespace) then Akamas collects new metrics for a period of time and then calculates a new configuration based on the score of the previous configuration.
+A typical kubernetes scenario is Akamas running from inside a namespace and a customer application running from inside another namespace.
+In such a scenario you will probably need to create an Akamas workflow (running from the akamas namespace) that applies a new configuration on the customer application (running in the customer namespace) then Akamas collects new metrics for a period of time and then calculates a new configuration based on the score of the previous configuration.

 What follows is a typical workflow example that: